Meditation: creates a state of contemplation

 Basic Meditation #1 from Taoist/martial arts: Pakua Chang

-Concentration- close eyes and sit comfortably and begin with counting backwards from 100 or 200 to 0.
+Basic Concentration exercise- close eyes and sit comfortably and begin with counting backwards from 100 to 0.
 When your mind wonders off go back to the last number you remembered and continue back towards 0.

 Cleansing breath- First is to use cleaning breath by inhaling through nose and exhale out mouth in a long stream- exhaling 2 to 3 times longer than your inhale.
 Do this at least 3 times.